2e32/react-radio/README.md

       </td>
       <td></td>
       <td>
-        Should the option be in the checked state (compare value and option). if the value and the option are equal, then the option is checked.
+        Should the option be in the checked state (compare value and option).
+If the value and the option are equal, then the option is checked.
         <br />
         <br />